 With entrepreneurial roots that stretch back more than 70 years, the Lucas family continues to be on the forefront of Downtown Napanee’s current revitalization, which was kick-started with their first investments in creating what is now a destination fashion hub for the region.

 Coming from a background in fabric, fashion and apparel expertise, Doris Lucas and her son Shaune got the ball rolling with the opening of April’s Image (14 Dundas St. E.) in 2004.
-A few years later, they added the nearby October’s Clothing Store (8 Dundas St. E.) and even more recently established the adjacent Emma May’s Hattitude (10 Dundas St. E.).
+A few years later, they added the nearby October’s Clothing Store (8 Dundas St. E.).
 They also own Dress for Less, which features end-of-season lines, discontinued and discounted fashions, located one block south of Dundas.

 The right choice at the right time

 The Lucas family had been involved in a number of businesses, including Napanee Carpet Warehouse as well as a beauty shop and small dress shop among other ventures.
 In the early 2000's, when Napanee’s downtown was suffering from a blight of empty stores, the Lucas’s chose to invest in some of the vacant properties.
 When a long-established clothing store closed, Doris and Shaune knew that women’s fashion was the way to go to get businesses to come back to the downtown and to serve the needs of the community.